-There are several things to keep in mind when you are looking for an apartment:
+There are several things to keep in mind when you are finding an apartment in New York:

 Regarding the timing:

 I know you will want to find something as soon as possible, but calm, because looking for a long time in advance is not the best idea.
 The ads that you will find are the majority to start living next month.
-That is to say, if you are looking for November, the idea is to move in December, if you are looking for December start living in January, and so on … So, if I were you, it would start in mid December, January.
+That is to say, if you are looking for November, the idea is to move in December, if you are finding an apartment in New York for December start living in January, and so on … So, if I were you, it would start in mid-December, January.
 If you are looking for something to book in advance, go to a bedly or a residence, both can be booked in advance and from your country.

-it is a fee charged by the real estate agent of a flats agency, for doing the procedure.
+When you are finding an apartment in New York you have to keep in mind that there is a fee charged by the real estate agent of a flats agency, for doing the procedure.
 This rate is a lot, like 25% of what it would cost you the total stay.
-It is a lot of money, so if you can avoid brokers better, because there are websites where you find flats that do not ask for it.
+It is a lot of money, so if you can avoid brokers better because there are websites where you find flats that do not ask for it.

-this concept you will appear in many ads.
+This concept you will appear in many ads when you are finding an apartment in New Yor.
 When they say: credit history check, they mean that to rent that apartment it is necessary that they check your credit history.
 What is this?
-Well this is something that we do not have basically … When a person lives in the USA and works there, it generates a series of receipts, accounts, bank statements, etc … which is what is called credit history, and what they use to know that you are a person to trust in and pay your debts on time.
+Well, this is something that we do not have basically … When a person lives in the USA and works there, it generates a series of receipts, accounts, bank statements, etc … which is what is called credit history, and what they use to know that you are a person to trust in and pay your debts on time.
 As you are students and also you have not previously lived there, you do not have it, as I do not.
 So this requirement is a bit complicated.

 It is important that you avoid these 3 concepts: broker fee, credit history and guarantoor.
 The first to save money, and the other two because you do not complicate life.
 The broker fee is to pay more money, if the floor you like a lot and compensates you, you could accept to pay this fee, but if you avoid it better!